-Premium Lots from the Upper Segment of Schulman Auctions
+Premium lots from the upper segment of Schulman auctions

-- extreme rarity or unique design
+- Extreme rarity or unique execution

-- limited availability on the international market
+- Limited availability on the international market

 Kingdom of Holland — 20 Guilder 1808